jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/type-and-arithmetic.rst

 ***************************

-In CPython, objects are C ``struct``\s and all operations on them are supplied by a ``PyTypeObject`` to which every Python object implementation of a given Python class points.
+In CPython, objects are C ``struct``\s and all operations on them are supplied by a ``PyTypeObject``.
+Every Python object points to the ``PyTypeObject`` of its Python ``type``..
 The ``PyTypeObject`` contains pointers to functions supporting the operations that the Python interpreter might perform on an object.
 In many cases,
-the supporting function essentially implements the opcode, apart from the stack effects.
+the supporting function essentially implements a particular opcode, apart from the stack effects.

 In order to emulate this,